Harshal-Git/Search/src/main/java/com/repeatingElement/readMe.txt

-This problem has some base line conditions.
+This problem has below base line conditions for it's efficient solutions.

 1. The array will contain 0.
 And minimum array size will be 2.